infradom/ecopower_dynamic_grid_prices/README.md

 # dynamic_grid_prices_solar

 Work in progress !
-This will become a HomeAssistant integration
+This will become a HomeAssistant integration.
+FOR THE TIME BEING, IT DOES NOT WORK AT ALL

 This integration will periodically pull the dynamic grid prices from the https://transparency.entsoe.eu API platform.
 I know similar integrations exist, but this one wont need a dependency on node-red.